Neuromuscular Disorders

 mtDNA.
 Human mtDNA is a 16,569-kb circular, double-stranded molecule containing 37 genes: two rRNA genes, 22 tRNA genes, and 13 structural genes encoding the respiratory chain subunits listed above.

-In the course of evolution, mtDNA has lost much of its original autonomy and now depends heavily on the nuclear genome for the production of factors needed for mtDNA integrity; transcription, translation, and replication (“maintenance”); inner membrane integrity; and mitochondrial dynamics (27).
+In the course of evolution, mtDNA has lost much of its original autonomy and now depends heavily on the nuclear genome to produce factors needed for mtDNA integrity; transcription, translation, and replication (“maintenance”); inner membrane integrity; and mitochondrial dynamics (16).
 Mitochondrial disease can be inherited through the human mitochondrial DNA (mtDNA), which is inherited through the maternal line because it is a circular double-stranded molecule.
 It can also be inherited through nuclear inheritance patterns, including X-linked, autosomal recessive, and autosomal dominant manners.

 Since 1988, the circle of mtDNA has become crowded with pathogenic mutations, and the principles of mitochondrial genetics should, therefore, be familiar to the practicing physician.